hyperledger/indy-node/docs/design/cl-registry.md

 * Restrictions:
     * Schema must be unique.
     * Schema must have name.
-    * Schema must contain at least on attribute.
+    * Schema must contain at least one attribute.
     * Schema must have version.
     * Corresponding issuer DID must exist and be active.
 * Format: